 A private crossing is defined as a vehicular, bridleway, or footpath crossing that was installed when the railway was built for the benefit of farmers and other individuals whose land was divided by the railway.
 Private crossings are considered either accommodation crossings, built to allow access to land divided by the railway, or occupation crossings, built to access private dwellings or buildings where a private access (occupation) road was crossed by the railway.
-For private crossings, the railway has a duty to provide certain protective facilities, but the authorized user has the greater responsibility to ensure that the crossing is used safely.
-Generally, the crossings are provided with signs and basic protective measures including hand-operated gates and occasionally telephones.
+For private crossings, the railway has a duty to provide certain protective facilities but there is greater responsibility on the part of the authorized user to ensure that the crossing is used safely.
+Generally, the crossings are provided with signs and basic protective measures, including hand-operated gates and occasionally telephones.
 Proper use of hand-operated gates and telephones is required of private crossing users.
 Private crossing users are required to use the telephones installed at the crossings to obtain clearance prior to using the crossing.
 Failure to comply with correct use is a punishable legal offense.